CCurl/c4/README.md

+# IMPORTANT - c4 is deprecated.
+Please see c3 instead.
+It is better in every way.

 # c4 - a minimal and extendable Forth-like VM / OS

 c4 is intended to be a starting point for a programming environment that can grow to fit the user's needs.